vsueiro/cim643/2022/Fall/README.md

 After the presentation, students are free to adjust the project (based on that feedback) and submit it for grading (prior to the beginning of the first class of the following week).

 ### Course Content

+The following tables briefly describe what we will be doing during class (“Content”) and what you are expected to do before each class (“Preparation”).

 #### Introduction
 ![Chart shows a step with 2 weeks](assets/part-0.png)